-We will not tolerate the possession, use or supply of illegal drugs or legal highs at any premises under the management of Accommodation Services.
+We will not tolerate the possession, use or supply of illegal drugs or psychoactive substances at any premises under the management of Accommodation Services.

 Any person found on premises managed by Accommodation Services having used or being suspected of having used illegal drugs will be provided with the necessary care and attention in relation to their physical condition.

-Each case will be assessed individually, however, any resident found in possession of, using, or dealing illegal drugs (or what are reasonably suspected to be illegal drugs or legal highs) at any premises under our management will be subject to disciplinary action.
+Each case will be assessed individually, however, any resident found in possession of, using, or dealing illegal drugs (or what are reasonably suspected to be illegal drugs or psychoactive substances) at any premises under our management will be subject to disciplinary action.

 In most cases, the disciplinary process will be undertaken by the Accommodation Services management team.
 In some cases the team may, at their discretion, refer a case to be dealt with under the University’s Student Conduct Policy, either before or after having conducted their own process.